What is a jury trial?

 Working with a San Diego Criminal Defense Attorney

 As you can see, the jury trial process requires the skill of an experienced criminal defense attorney.
-Attorney Joni Eisenstein has over 25 years of experience trying criminal cases in the San Diego courts.
+Attorney Joni Eisenstein has extensive experience trying criminal cases in the San Diego courts.
 She has a comprehensive knowledge of the California legal system and will work diligently to fight for your rights and your freedom.

 If you need the best criminal defense attorney in San Diego, contact the Law Office of Joni Eisenstein today to schedule your free consultation.